Discover Beautiful Abstract Art

-We’re excited to introduce you to Ellicott City, MD abstract artist Sarah Intemann.
+We’re excited to introduce you to Sarah Intemann, a USA abstract artist based in Ellicott City, Maryland.
 Check out the interview below to get to know Sarah and her artwork a little more.
 Enjoy!

 All images are from the website of the artists we feature.
 Some links may be affiliate links which means we may earn commission if you click through and make a purchase.
 This helps support our team & allows us to keep our features completely free for artists.